Welcome To The Yukon!

 Although the Yukon is typically known as a summer destination for tourists, it’s also an excellent place to come for winter fun.
 In addition to snowmobiling, you can partake in dog sledding, downhill skiing, cross country skiing, ice fishing, see the Aurora Borealis (northern lights), enjoy some of our famous winter events, and much more.
 For those looking to relax you can soak in our hot springs, enjoy some of our award winning local beer, or just sit back and hang out at one of our many coffee shops, pubs or restaurants.
 For anyone looking to do some business the Yukon also has a wide variety of hotels and meeting places offering year-round service.

 Coming to the Yukon has never been easier.
-Air North, Yukon’s Airline, now has a fleet of modern Boeing 737 jets and proudly offers affordable year-round service between the Yukon and several gateway cities including Vancouver, Kelowna, Victoria, Calgary, Edmonton, Yellowknife and Ottawa.
+Air North, Yukon’s Airline, now has a fleet of several modern Boeing 737 jets and proudly offers affordable, year-round, direct service between the Yukon and several gateway cities including Vancouver, Kelowna, Victoria, Calgary, Edmonton, Yellowknife and Ottawa.
 They also have a fleet of turboprop HS-748s and ATR-42s offering scheduled and charter service to several points within the Yukon, N.W.T. and Alaska.
 In addition to Air North, Whitehorse also has year-round service from Vancouver with Air Canada, and direct service from Frankfurt, Germany with Condor Airlines.

 For those who prefer driving, many of the Yukon’s highways (including the famous Alaska Highway) are now fully paved and open year-round.
 Our highways are regularly plowed and maintained and pass through some of the world’s most beautiful scenery.
 Drivers need to come prepared however, as services along the highways to and within the Yukon are often hundreds of kilometers apart, in some cases 500 km or more.
 There is also no phone or internet service along most of these highways.
 As a result it is essential that you plan your trip accordingly and pack the appropriate supplies and equipment.
 For more information and current highway conditions please visit www.511yukon.ca.